photostructure/exiftool-vendored.js/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Environment (please complete the following information):**
+ - Version of this library (hint: only the last release is supported)
- - OS and version: [e.g. Mac OS X 10.11.6]
+ - OS and version: (macOS Ventura, Ubuntu 22.04, ...)
- - Node.JS version [must be an active, current, or maintenance version]
+ - Node.js version (must be an active, current, or maintenance version)